-Why the Amazon Long-Term FBA Storage Fees Update is Actually an Opportunity
+Amazon Long-Term FBA Storage Fees: Why Is This Update Actually an Opportunity

 If you’re selling on Amazon, you’ve probably heard about the new FBA storage fees being implemented this year, and like many sellers, perhaps you’re feeling a little apprehensive about it.